 The Company shall use reasonable endeavours to provide the required network capacity or procure Distribution Flexibility Services such that the Full Import Curtailment Hours do not exceed the Import Curtailment Limit and the Full Export Curtailment Hours do not exceed the Export Curtailment Limit.

-The Company shall use reasonable endeavours to notify the Customer in advance of the Full Import Curtailment Hours and/or Full Export Curtailment Hours exceeding the Import Curtailment Limit and/or Export Curtailment Limit respectively.
+The Company shall use reasonable endeavours to notify the Customer in advance if it appears likely that the Full Import Curtailment Hours and/or Full Export Curtailment Hours will exceed the Import Curtailment Limit and/or Export Curtailment Limit respectively.If a distributor fails to notify the customer in advance, they must make reasonable endeavours to notify the Customer as soon as possible after the event.

 EXCEEDED CURTAILMENT PRICE